Fair Isaac Corporation

 Valuation Multiples

-Senate investigation or FTC action produces a consent decree capping B2B score pricing; VantageScore adoption accelerates to 15%+ of GSE originations; direct licence revenue falls far below the $300M projection.
+Senate/FTC action caps B2B score pricing; VA/FHA/USDA acceptance of alternatives accelerates lender migration beyond GSEs; VantageScore adoption exceeds 15% of federally-backed originations; direct licence falls far below the $300M projection.

 - Senate investigation (Hawley) or FTC action results in a consent decree capping FICO direct licence fees at $4–5/score (vs. $10 current), immediately cutting Scores segment growth from 30%+ to below 8% and erasing the direct licence $300M thesis

-- FICO Platform transition stalls as banks defer credit infrastructure investment amid regulatory uncertainty, causing Platform NRR to decline from 120%+ to below 110% and ACV bookings to reverse
+- FICO Platform transition stalls as banks defer credit infrastructure investment amid comprehensive regulatory uncertainty across all federal mortgage agencies, causing Platform NRR to decline from 120%+ to below 110% and ACV bookings to reverse

-- Multiple compresses to 20–22× forward P/E on a revised $30–32 FY2027 EPS estimate as both the regulatory premium and pricing-power thesis collapse simultaneously
+- Multiple compresses to 20–22× forward P/E on a revised $30–32 FY2027 EPS estimate as the regulatory premium, pricing-power thesis, and direct licence ramp all collapse simultaneously

 Investigations produce no binding price restrictions, direct licence delivers $280–320M in incremental CY2026 revenue, and VantageScore adoption stays below 5% of GSE originations through integration friction — re-rating to 40–45× forward P/E.